last modified: February 15, 2024

 - INFORMATION SHARING

-In general, we do not sell, trade or otherwise transfer to outside parties your personal information, except as described in this policy.
+We do not sell, trade or otherwise transfer to outside parties your personal information.
 Consistent with this policy, we may share the information we collect with other parties, including the following:

 - to send surveys, promotions, and marketing materials that may be of interest to you;